-Our expectations for the TiO_2 industry and our Chemicals Segment's operations are based on a number of factors outside our control, including the ongoing economic effects of the COVID-19 pandemic.
-As noted above, our Chemicals Segment has experienced global supply chain disruptions, including disruptions related to COVID-19, and future impacts of COVID-19 on its operations will depend on, among other things, any future disruption in its operations or its suppliers' operations, or related possible shipping delays, and the timing and effectiveness of the global measures deployed to fight COVID-19 and its variants, all of which remain uncertain and cannot be predicted.
+Our expectations for the TiO2 industry and our Chemicals Segment operations are based on a number of factors outside our control.
+As noted above, our Chemicals Segment has experienced global market disruptions including high energy costs and availability concerns and future impacts on its operations will depend on, among other things, future energy costs and availability and the impact economic conditions and geopolitical events have on its operations or its customers' and suppliers' operations, all of which remain uncertain and cannot be predicted.